 Training and Technical Assistance for 360° Videos

-In 2024, Switchboard’s Emerging Technologies team helped facilitate three in-person co-creation sessions in Sacramento, Dallas, and Seattle.
+In 2024 and 2025, Switchboard’s Emerging Technologies team helped facilitate four in-person co-creation sessions in Sacramento, Dallas, Seattle, and San Diego.
 Each session included a series of planned activities aimed at achieving a specific, valuable outcome for the local program or organization.
 Specifically, participating organizations learned how to use the co-creation design process to develop media products tailored to the needs of newcomers in their city.
 Below, we highlight each of these sessions with links to the specific co-created 360° media.

 Luther Community Services Northwest: Unaccompanied Refugee Minors Program (June 2024 to February 2025)